 You’ll need enough Insul-Bright to fit your window, but make sure to add at least 1/2 of an inch to your measurements when purchasing the blackout fabric and decorative fabric.
 The extra 1/2 inch will be your seam allowance.

-Step 3: With the right sides of the blackout and decorate pieces facing one another, sew three sides shut.
+With the right sides of the blackout and decorative pieces facing one another, sew three sides shut.
 When you’ve sewn up three sides, flip the shade right-side out.
 You can press the seams if you want a crisp finish.

 (One section left open)